First written: July 2009; Last edited: 13 Feb. 2017

 - Don't understand suicide: It may be that most animals (except the smartest mammals and birds?), while conscious emotionally, don't understand death.
 As an analogy, when I have a nightmare, I feel bad, but I don't fully realize I'm dreaming and am not sufficiently in control of the situation that I can end the nightmare at will.
 I guess non-dreaming animals do have more control over their physical state than I do when asleep, but the point is that you can have emotions without understanding life and death.

 - Little to be gained when most suffering comes from death anyway: Animals don't have painless ways to kill themselves.
 For many animals, I think most of the total pain of their lives comes from dying.
-For example, many of the 1000 offspring of a beetle mother will die within a few days or weeks of hatching.
+For example, many of the hundreds of offspring of a beetle mother will die within a few days or weeks of hatching.
 I think their lives up to the point of death might hover around being neutral between pain and happiness, so there's not much to be gained by early suicide.

 - Temporal discounting: An animal often fails to act in its long-term hedonic interest due to short-sightedness.
 Even if suicide were optimal, the animal might not kill itself because doing so would be painful in the short run.
 (For example, when very nauseous, it may feel better to vomit immediately than to endure nausea for two hours going forward, but I can never muster up the courage to vomit.)